oracle-samples/ansible-collections/README.md

+# Ansible Code Example

+A collection of ansible playbooks/code examples that helps automating any kind of time consuming process or operation usually executed manually.
+Code examples are focused on automation for Oracle Linux with the option to leverage those with Oracle Linux Automation Manager and Oracle Linux Automation Engine.

-# Oracle Linux Automation Manager
+# What is Oracle Linux Automation Manager/Engine ?

 Oracle Linux Automation Manager and Oracle Linux Automation Engine are the latest additions to the Oracle Linux operating environment.
 Together, these new capabilities provide a cost effective, powerful, web-based automation engine with reporting, credentialed role-based access control, work flow automation, and job scheduling framework for Oracle Linux customers that need modern provisioning, deployment, configuration management, and task automation.